Explore K-12 Reports and Dashboards

 - Click Save As and rename the report

-Student Population by Language.
-We are going to customize the Student Population Report and summarize by Language to better understand the linguistic distribution of students across the Pleasant Trail School District.
+Student Population by Primary Language.
+We are going to customize the Student Population Report and summarize by Primary Language to better understand the linguistic distribution of students across the Pleasant Trail School District.
 Save this to the folder Private Reports.

 - Click Run.